 - How would the story have changed if [character] had/had not controlled their emotions?

 - Was [character] willing to change their mind as the events progressed?
-Why or why not?
+What difference would it have made?

 - How would it have helped [character] if s/he was more open-minded?

-- Why was it essential that [character] was open-minded?
+- Why was it important [character] was open-minded?